Rory80Hz/rory80hz.github.io/_posts/2015-04-28-Project-Bootstrap-1.md

 Another important aspect for consideration is where you work.
 Trust us, we have worked in some truly awful places.
 I once had the privilege of using a desk *pedestal* as a working location for a week in a highly secured building and elsewhere, found that if you spoke above a whisper you got "sssshed" by some reports manager.
 Kyle Location, Rob Location.

 There are a number of aspects to where you work that are really important to allowing a cross functional team to really work well together.
 We'll talk about some of our ideas.

+#### People - Who does what when?
+As of today, we tend to need people to work on things.
+Sadly, despite our best efforts we haven't quite gotten to the automated clone workforce we were promised in an episode of Tomorrows World.
+That being the case

+#### From Idea to Value
+Building a superb digital service isn't just about the deadly technology you use, in fact that is a small part of the problem.

+How do you communicate your decisions around how to meet the User Need.

+How do you get from an idea for some user value to getting that built and ready for action.
+Also, crucially, how do you verify what you have done is a good idea or not.

+#### Pipeline - Works on my machine...
+Ah DevOps, so many have tried, many have failed, others have butchered the idea beyond recognition into Silos of ultimate rubbish.
+There are right and wrong ways to go from really awesome developer machine based demo to a real live scary production system.

+#### Management
+How best do you run these projects?
+We've seen some pretty weird stuff in our time.
+Waterfall inside waterfalls, agile projects where that meant they used Rally for functional requirements and that was it, chaos based crisis management projects and everything else in between.